Metal Roofing Contractors Blog | McElroy Metal

 • Irreparable damage to the entire roofing system, including but not limited to the insulation.
 Once insulation becomes wet, the insulating value is greatly reduced.
 Further, damage can occur to other building components that are in contact with wet insulation.

-Consequently, whenever possible, it’s preferred to use designs that allow water to exit outside of the building envelope.
+Whenever possible, it’s preferred to use designs that allow water to exit outside of the building envelope.

 Secondly, internal gutters can be incredibly difficult to repair or replace because the roofing material is commonly installed on top of the gutter system.
-When shorter life roofing systems, such as membranes and TPO systems, utilize an internal gutter, replacement of the gutter is less critical as they tend to wear out at the same pace as the roofing system.
+When shorter-life roofing systems, such as membranes and TPO systems, utilize an internal gutter, replacement of the gutter is less critical as they tend to wear out at the same pace as the roofing system.

-However, when internal gutter systems are used with long life products such as metal roofing, which can routinely last 50-60 years, internal gutter repair or replacement can become a major issue.
+However, when internal gutter systems are used with long-life products such as metal roofing, which can routinely last 50-60 years, internal gutter repair or replacement can become a major issue.

 Tips for Internal Gutter Use